OFTEIN-NET/OFTEIN-Plus/README.md

 ##  OF@TEIN+ : Open/Federated Playground for Future Networks
 ### Building and operating Open and Federated Future Internet (SDN/NFV/Cloud-integrated) Testbed

-This project is a response to Asi@Connect WP4 (Future Internet) grant support calling.
-This document describes the proposed project of “OF@TEIN+: Open/Federated Playgrounds for Future Networks”, which will leverage and enhance the successfully completed OF@TEIN project.
-As OF@TEIN project has completed with many success stories, “OF@TEIN+: Open/Federated Playgrounds for Future Networks” is proposed to further enhance, extend and expand OF@TEIN.
+OF@TEIN+: Open/Federated Playground for Future Networks is proposed to further enhance, extend and expand OF@TEIN.
 The main purpose of OF@TEIN+ is to build and operate an Open and Federated Future Internet (SDN/NFV/Cloud-integrated) Testbed in further promoting SDN-Cloud R&D collaboration among TEIN partners.
-As a start, we are seeking for grant support for the first 22 months (March 2017 – December 2108).

-Primary goals of this project are:
+## Primary goals of this project are:

 1. Gather and Learn Together: Expanding the OF@TEIN Community and Sharing the Knowledge about Open and Federated (i.e., shared) SDN/NFV/Cloud-integrated Playground amongst the Members.